ihaveamac/screenshot-merge/README.md

 # screenshot-merge
 This tool is for really lazy people who want to merge their ninjhax 2.5 screenshots on their 3DS.
+Inspired by [RedInquisitive's PC Screenshot Tool](https://github.com/RedInquisitive/Screenshot-Tool).

 This uses lpp-3ds r4 by Rinnegatamante.
 Please see [its repo](https://github.com/Rinnegatamante/lpp-3ds) for more details, including license.
 The "normal" build with error handling is in this repository, releases use the "unsafe" build with no error handling.